 Irish Cultural Centre, Hammersmith

 The epicentre of Irish London is this northern district.
 The area is nicknamed County Kilburn, as it has the capital’s highest Irish population.
-Pop into the Sir Colin Campbell for a pint of Guinness and you’ll probably get chatting to an Irish person; the pub’s resident band entertains with traditional Irish folk every Saturday and Sunday night.
-Kilburn’s Kiln Theatre is showing Pass Over (to 21 Mar 2020), a production inspired by Irish playwright Samuel Beckett’s 1953 play Waiting for Godot.
-It follows two young African-Americans waiting for change that will never come.
+Pop into the Sir Colin Campbell pub for a pint of Guinness and you’ll probably get chatting to an Irish person; the pub’s resident band entertains with traditional Irish folk every Saturday and Sunday night.
+Kilburn’s Kiln Theatre has become an unofficial launchpad for Irish theatrical talent, shining a spotlight on Ireland’s creative scene.
+Productions from modern playwrights such as Sebastian Barry have appeared here, as well as Irish films in its cinema.

 Waxy O’Connor’s, Soho

 The Gothic interior of this huge Irish pub may have a pulpit and stained-glass windows, but the atmosphere is far from church-like.
 Sports fans can watch hurling, football and rugby on big screens, while live music is played Wed-Sun.
 For a more relaxed vibe, visit Waxy’s Little Sister on nearby Wardour Street.

 14-16 Rupert St, W1D 6DD | 020 7287 0255 | www.waxyoconnors.co.uk